grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 Each of the ports listed in `ports` will be used with each of the IPs resolved from `service`.

+The "get", "list", and "watch" [roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-example) must be granted in Kubernetes for the resolver to work.

 ### protocol block

 The `protocol` block configures protocol-related settings for exporting.